Do I Need An Annual Portfolio?

 If by this point you’ve decided that you do need to create an annual portfolio, you are probably wondering where to begin.
 Here are some tips for building an annual portfolio.

 While it can be tempting to save every assignment, worksheet, and project, it really isn’t necessary.
 The goal of a portfolio is to show your child’s progress.
 Regularly go through your child’s schoolwork and choose items that best represent your child’s work.
-For example, you might save handwriting samples, writing assignments, math assessments, and spelling tests over the course of the year.
-For some items, such as art projects or poetry, you might let your child choose his favorites.
 Also include notes about developmental and emotional milestones.
 Be sure to choose from the beginning, middle, and end of the year.

 Include any scores from standardized tests your child has taken.
-If you give a reading level assessment, add that information as well.
+If you administer an assessment test, give a subject-specific evaluation, or conduct a reading level assessment, add that information as well.
 You can use a recording sheet and list test scores for any exams given during the year.

 If your curriculum has a scope and sequence, add that to the portfolio.
 Check off each item as it is mastered.
 You can also find checklists online for a variety of subjects or create your own based on what your child is learning.
 For example, a kindergarten checklist might include items such as reciting the alphabet, counting to 20, or tying shoes.
 A high school checklist could include important household skills or a list of topics covered in history.

 A rubric is a tool for evaluating schoolwork.
 It has a list of criteria for an assignment, with descriptions of quality for each of the criteria.
-Think superior, excellent, meets expectations, and needs improvement, though you can use numbers or any other description you like for the quality levels.
+The criteria would include rankings such as superior, excellent, meets expectations, and needs improvement, though you can use numbers or any other description you like for the quality levels, including percentages and letter grades.
+Whatever you choose, include any rubrics in your portfolio.

 If you are using an electronic portfolio, you can add recordings or videos.
-Record plays and music performances, speeches or poetry readings.
-You can record your child as he is learning to read, or record recitations or narrations from an older child.
+Record plays and music performances, speeches, or poetry readings.
+You can record your child as they are learning to read, or record recitations or narrations from an older child.
 Rather than write notes and observations, you can record these as well.

 Besides core subjects, portfolios should include outside activities and learning experiences as well.
 Add photos of field trips or volunteer activities.
 Include certificates and awards.
 Add notes or information from coaches and music or art teachers.